sankalp1999/Competitive-Programming/Easy_learnt.md

+-Don't be impatient or in a hurry.
+Try to avoid thinking shortcuts and work out the testcases.
+In the same line, try to make some break cases if not really sure.
+- Be calm like SecondThread guy.

 Concepts And mistakes
 1. 1366B Shuffle
 In this question, it felt like covering intersection of sets like something keeps flowing between sets that intersect and one of